 It’s been over a decade since Dan Spitz last visited Finland with Anthrax.
-The band had just released their highly praised album SOUND OF WHITE NOISE and they were doing their first tour with new singer John Bush.
-Less than two years later, Dan decided to quit, not only Anthrax, but the whole music business.
-He started to study new occupation in Switzerland.
-After years of of hard work he became a master clockmaker and he started his own successful business in the USA.
-In the spring of 2005, the classic line-up of Anthrax (Scott Ian, Charlie Benante, Frank Bello, Joey Belladonna and Dan) announced that they will be doing a reunion and since then the band have been constantly touring across the globe.
+The band had just released their highly praised album SOUND OF WHITE NOISE, and they were doing their first tour with new singer John Bush.
+Less than two years later, Dan decided to quit, not only Anthrax but the whole music business.
+He started to study a new occupation in Switzerland.
+After years of hard work, he became a master clockmaker, and he started his own successful business in the USA.
+In the spring of 2005, the classic line-up of Anthrax (Scott Ian, Charlie Benante, Frank Bello, Joey Belladonna, and Dan) announced that they would be doing a reunion, and since then, the band has constantly been touring across the globe.

-Anthrax did two sold out shows in Finland last April and right before the Tampere show Dan sat down with us and we talked about the reunion, religion, early days, departures, watch making, and other interesting things.
+Anthrax did two sold-out shows in Finland last April, and right before the Tampere show, Dan sat down with us.
+We talked about the reunion, religion, early days, departures, watchmaking, and other interesting things.
 Read no further unless you’re prepared for the truth as told to us by Anthrax’s lead guitarist Dan Spitz.
 The purpose of this interview is to set the record straight, to answer questions that many fans, ourselves included, have been wondering about.
-By no means is anything in this interview to be taken out of context or used to stir up bullshit.
+By no means is anything in this interview taken out of context or used to stir up bullshit.

-If on the other hand you would, for once, like to read some straight and honest answers, or just learn some interesting and fun facts about the history of the legendary thrash pioneers that are Anthrax, then read on.
+If, on the other hand, you would, for once, like to read some straight and honest answers, or just learn some interesting and fun facts about the history of the legendary thrash pioneers that are Anthrax, then read on.
 You can’t make up stuff like this.
 As a live band, Anthrax, as it exists right now, is a force to be reckoned with.
 The camaraderie inside the band seems genuine.
-Our hats are off for the whole band also for their exemplary treatment of their fans.
+Our hats are off to the whole band also for their exemplary treatment of their fans.

 WHEN GUITARS RULED THE EARTH

-In the beginning it was me, Scott and Charlie.
-Me and Charlie joined at about the same time within a few months of each other, so that was the core of Anthrax.
-Dan Lilker was on bass and Neil Turbin was singing.
+In the beginning, it was me, Scott, and Charlie.
+Charlie and I joined at about the same time within a few months of each other, so that was the core of Anthrax.
+Dan Lilker was on bass, and Neil Turbin was singing.
 I had just left a band called Overkill which you might have heard of, that was one of my first bands.

 That must have been around the same time that Twisted Sisters was doing the same thing?

 We opened for Twisted Sister all the time.
-When Twisted Sister would play a place like this [a venue of ~2000], sold out everytime, it was crazy.
-So I got a job working in New York City on the 48th Street where all the music stores were when I grew up, one block of fifty music stores selling guitars, people from all over the world coming to get their instruments, and I ran into Scott [Ian] and I drove all the way out to Jamaica Queens and bought like nine Marshall cabinets, I’m sure you’ve read the story, and he had nine, and it was just perfect, we just started jamming and at the same time we started writing originals, we didn’t have a manager, we knew of Johnny Zazula from Megaforce Records, this was before Megaforce Records, before there were any independent labels in existence.
-This is before bands brought their own music and toured bars in the United States that didn’t exist, you played Van Halen songs and Aerosmith and stuff, so we just kept convincing Johnny Z, you got to put an album out, you got to do something and he just had a little record booth in a flea market but he had all the cool imports, so we’d all go down all the way to New Jersey on a weekend, we’d drive three hours just to get a Raven album or something.
-And eventually, for two years he had us and Metallica’s demo tape, trying to shop it to major labels, and they just wanted more Motley Crue and laughed, you know, what’s this noise, sounds like “Kkkkkkrrrr”.
-And eventually he [Zazula] put out a single, he signed his house away as mortgage and put up the money.
-Metallica lived at our rehearsing studio, we just kinda got it off the ground that way, underground which is basically what we’re doing again now.
-Danny Lilker and Neil Turbin did the first album, we had a lot of problems with Neil Turbin, what we call singer syndrome kinda thing.
+When Twisted Sister would play a place like this [a venue of ~2000], sold out every time, it was crazy.
+So I got a job working in New York City on the 48th Street where all the music stores were when I grew up, one block of fifty music stores selling guitars, people from all over the world coming to get their instruments, and I ran into Scott [Ian], and I drove all the way out to Jamaica Queens and bought like nine Marshall cabinets, I’m sure you’ve read the story.
+He had nine, and it was just perfect, we just started jamming, and at the same time we started writing originals, we didn’t have a manager, we knew of Johnny Zazula from Megaforce Records, this was before Megaforce Records, before there were any independent labels in existence.
+This is before bands brought their own music and toured bars in the United States that didn’t exist, you played Van Halen songs and Aerosmith and stuff, so we just kept convincing Johnny Z, you got to put an album out, you got to do something, and he just had a little record booth in a flea market, but he had all the cool imports, so we’d all go down all the way to New Jersey on the weekend, we’d drive three hours just to get a Raven album or something.
+And eventually, for two years, he had us and Metallica’s demo tape, trying to shop it to major labels, and they just wanted more Motley Crue and laughed, you know, what’s this noise, sounds like “Kkkkkkrrrr.”
+And eventually, he [Zazula] put out a single, signed his house away as a mortgage, and put up the money.
+Metallica lived at our rehearsing studio.
+We just kind of got it off the ground that way, underground, which is basically what we’re doing again now.
+Danny Lilker and Neil Turbin did the first album.
+We had a lot of problems with Neil Turbin, what we call singer syndrome kind of thing.

 I heard he had some medical problems back then?

 Yeah, medical.
-Endless funny stories lets say, you know.
-We just replaced them with Joey and Frankie who’s Charlie’s nephew, just basicallylearning how to play bass and we just got along well, so we figured he’d get better in time.
+Endless funny stories, let’s say you know.
+We just replaced them with Joey and Frankie, who’s Charlie’s nephew, just basically learning how to play bass, and we just got along well, so we figured he’d get better in time.
 As far a Joey goes, we were like in the middle of a “Finlandia” winter in Ithaca, New York, which is very similar weather to here [Finland], it’s that cold, way upstate New York, Joey lives by Canada.
-Me and Scott were at the studio, everybody else went home and me, Scott and Johnny Z, excuse me, our manager and our producer, knew of Joey, he was in a band called Bible Black up there and he was like the good singer up there, but he was into Journey and all that kinda stuff, Joey’s a real singer and he came in and thought he’d just sing like a Journey song in the recoding studio, and our manager, he fell off his chair like dollar sings were rolling in his eyeballs, like maybe we can adapt him to this music and that’s exactly what we did and he just fit,we just worked it out, so that’s to me the real Anthrax, and I won’t play unless Joey’s standing there.
+Scott and I were at the studio, everybody else went home and me, Scott and Johnny Z, excuse me, our manager and our producer knew of Joey, he was in a band called Bible Black up there, and he was like the good singer up there.
+Still, he was into Journey and all that kind of stuff, Joey’s a real singer, and he came in and thought he’d just sing like a Journey song in the recording studio.
+Our manager, he fell off his chair like dollar sings were rolling in his eyeballs like maybe we can adapt him to this music and that’s exactly what we did, and he just fit, we just worked it out, so that’s to me is the real Anthrax, and I won’t play unless Joey’s standing there.